 AUBH is a community of scholars dedicated to strong academic standards, ideals, and practices.
-The community places the highest value on academic honesty and integrity.
+The community places the highest value on academic

-Academic integrity is considered essential for concerns about any possible form of the intellectual development of students and University standards for academic integrity prohibit dishonest academic practices.
+Academic integrity is considered essential for the intellectual development of students and University standards for academic integrity prohibit dishonest academic practices.
 Therefore, a student who enrolls at AUBH, agrees to respect and acknowledge the research and ideas of others in his or her work and abide by regulations governing the submission of academic work as stipulated by the University, academic program, and faculty members.
+Hence, students are required to sign the AUBH academic integrity pledge for each course that involves the submission of unsupervised assignments.